hardingnj/xpclr/README.md

 `.geno`
 Space delimited file, containing 0/1s with sample haplotypes as columns, and rows as SNPs.

-`map`
+`.map`
 Space delimited file.
 6 columns: ID, chromosome, Genetic Distance, Position, REF, ALT.

-For examples see the [example](https://github.com/hardingnj/xpclr/tree/master/example) folder.
+For examples of these files see the [example](https://github.com/hardingnj/xpclr/tree/master/example) folder.